broeser/sanitor/README.md

 ## Installation

+Sanitor works with PHP 5.4, 5.5., 5.6 and 7.0.

-The package is called broeser/sanitor and can be installed via composer:
+The package can be installed via composer:

 ``composer require broeser/sanitor``